The Wendy Syndrome: Caring for Others and Neglecting Yourself

 They put the needs of others before their own

 - They feel the need to provide care, to tend to others.
 In this way, they feel that they are making other people happy.

 - These people will put the needs of others above their own, and then slowly, they begin to sacrifice their own desires and even the things that are important to them.

 However, they often “become attached” to a partner with Peter Pan Syndrome.
-This is immature men who don’t want to care for anything, who do not want to be responsible, and who are comfortable with having a partner to take over responsibility for everything, including their children.
+This is immature men who allow people to take care of them, who don’t want to be responsible, and who are comfortable with having a partner to take responsibility for everything, including their children.

-The idea of not having anyone to take care of terrifies them because this is the way in which they feel useful and demonstrate their love.
-At the same time, thanks to this, they see themselves as valuable and necessary.
+The idea of not having anyone to take care of terrifies them, because this is the way in which they feel useful and demonstrate their love.
+At the same time, this helps them to see themselves as valuable and necessary.

-- It is vital to keep in mind that it is possible that caring for and helping others will make you happy.
-However, the time can come when you realize that others could be manipulating you
+There is one important aspect to keep in mind.
+It is possible that caring for and helping others will make you happy.
+However, the time will come when you realize that others could be manipulating you

 We recommend this for depression: Fighting Depression with Yoga